The role of higher-order terms in trapped-ion quantum computing with magnetic gradient induced coupling: Quantum information processing with trapped ions subject to a magnetic field gradient

 This effective Hamiltonian is valid up to second order in the potential energy and linear order in the spatial dependence of magnetic field, owing to the Taylor expansions leading to the quadratic Hamiltonian in \cref{eq:HMagic}.
 Note that the polaron transformation from Eq.~\eqref{eq:HMagic} to \cref{eq:magic_coupling} is exact in the sense that it does not involve any further approximations.

 The spin--spin coupling strength $J_{ij}^{(2)}$ can be tuned via the magnetic field gradient and the strength of the external harmonic trap, since $J_{ij}^{(2)} \sim (\partial_zB/\nu)^2$.
 By employing different trapping potentials along the chain (not necessarily harmonic), coupling strengths between different pairs of ions can be enhanced or reduced \cite{Zippilli2014}.
-Furthermore, by transferring state populations to magnetic insensitive states, specific ions can be completely excluded from the spin--spin interaction, permitting to engineer specific global gates~\cite{Bassler2023}.